 The primary difference between a Balance Sheet and vs. Consolidated Balance sheet is that a Balance sheet is one of the company’s financial statements that present the company’s liabilities and assets at a particular point in time.
 In contrast, a Consolidated Balance Sheet is the extension of the balance sheet in which, along with the items of the company’s balance sheet, the items of the subsidiary companies’ Balance Sheet are also included.

-Balance Sheet vs Consolidated Balance Sheet – There’s a subtle difference between the balance sheet and consolidated balance sheet.
+There’s a subtle difference between the balance sheet and the consolidated balance sheet.
 It is in the way both are prepared.
-The balance sheet is prepared by all companies since it is one major financial statement.
-Consolidated balance sheet isn’t prepared by all companies; rather companies who have shares in other companies (subsidiaries) prepare a consolidated balance sheet.
+All companies prepare the balance sheet since it is one major financial statement.
+However, the consolidated balance sheet isn’t prepared by all companies; rather, companies with shares in other companies (subsidiaries) prepare a consolidated balance sheet.

 In this article, we discuss the following –

 Table of contents

 - Balance Sheet vs. Consolidated Balance Sheet

 - Balance Sheet vs. Consolidated Balance Sheet [Infographics]